 You can find a full list of countries that allow adoptions from the U.S. here.
 It’s a deeply personal decision, so you should do your homework.
 But by the numbers, the top source countries for international adoption are China (1905 adoptions in 2017), Ethiopia (313), South Korea (276), Haiti (227), India (221), and Ukraine (215).

 Is the process any different for LGBTQI+ parents?

 On the U.S. side, the same rules governing intercountry adoption apply to lesbian, gay, bisexual, transgender, and intersex persons.
 Comply with the laws and regulations, and it shouldn’t be an issue.
 Federal law doesn’t prohibit LGBTI citizens or same-sex couples from adopting a child from another country.

 Having said that, it’s important to know that some foreign countries can have strict rules regarding same-sex couples and LGBTI individuals.
 (It’s illogical and totally unfair, so, hopefully, it changes in the future).
-You certainly don’t want to have your heart broken once you go visit your child’s home country only to discover that the country doesn’t allow LGBTI adoptions.
+You certainly don’t want to have your heart broken once you go visit your child’s home country only to discover that the country doesn’t allow LGBTQI adoptions.
 Do as much research as you can upfront.

-Is International Adoption the right move?
+Is international adoption the right move?

 There are many reasons parents might choose international adoption and a few things to consider before you dive in.

 Why would someone consider adopting from a foreign country instead of from right in their “own backyard”?
 America is still a melting pot, so perhaps you see adopting a child from out of the country as a way to add to America’s inclusive population.
 Maybe you did a mission trip in Haiti and felt deeply for the children in an orphanage there — you see this as your chance to do “something bigger.”